 1. Fully Outsourced

-In this type of RPO the client outsources full recruitment.
-The RPO provider is responsible for end-to-end recruitment process– right from sourcing candidates to hiring them for the clients.
+In this type of RPO, the client outsources full recruitment.
+The RPO provider is responsible for the end-to-end recruitment process– right from sourcing candidates to hiring them for the clients.

 2. Project Basis

 As the name suggests, a client appoints an RPO provider for a specific period of time for specific roles.
 During this phase, the RPO vendor is responsible for the entire recruitment process.